 However, for international travel, the case is a little bit more complicated.
 Tourists might have to go through strict tests before they travel if such a thing is even allowed in the future months.
 But that is not going to be a big of a problem in the case of Morocco.
 The government and the citizens are working together very harmoniously in stopping the spread of the virus, which means that the situation will be under control very soon.
 That can tell us that travel to Morocco and the tourism industry will probably return to business, or at least, that’s what we hope will happen soon.

 Many experts predict different outcomes of this COVID-19 pandemic.
 Some are very negative others are somewhat positive.
 However, we can all expect to see a different world after this is over.
 All we can do is hope for the best, and for now, keep ourselves at our homes until the situation gets better.
-Eventually, tourism and all the other industries that got hit hard by the pandemic will recover one way or another, and we will all have, once again, the opportunity to visit our favorite spots in Morocco, knowing that we will be safe.
+Eventually, tourism and all the other industries that got hit hard by the pandemic will recover one way or another including the economy of Morocco, and we will all have, once again, the opportunity to visit our favorite spots in Morocco, knowing that we will be safe.